 Being a prominent female in the industry proved to be difficult but also left me well-respected and well-regarded by folks who have come and gone fishing on the Columbia with my dad and myself.

-At 23-years old, I have attained knowledge and experience that most individuals won’t see in their life time.
-I am grateful, I am humble and I am so ready for the next chapter of my life.
+At 24-years old, I have attained knowledge and experience that most individuals won’t see in their life time.
+My time on the road with Field Trips with Robert Field came to an end in January of 2019 but I can’t help but feel grateful, humble and so ready for the next chapter of my life.

 Starting off 2020 with Hogy Lure Company, I have plans, visions and endless possibilities in front of me that I am excited to share with you all as I continue to create, travel and blog about my experiences.
 Stay safe, stay healthy and stay positive as we fight life’s endless battles together.
 Battles I am excited to share with you all in hopes of touching a few lives.